midnightntwrk/midnight-architecture/components/WalletBackend/README.md

 Component description

-## Special Needs
+## Special Considerations

 ### Trust

 This service implicitly trusts its Node for all block data.

 Clients implicitly trust their `WalletBackend` to serve them correct state and transaction sequences.
-There is a risk, however, that a
+There is a risk, however, that a malicious `WalletBackend` might intentionally mislead a client about these facts; is there some easy way for the client to verify anything it learns from the backend?

+The service does not trust clients, individually or in aggregate.
+In particular, DDoS attacks of all kinds require mitigations.

 ### Incentives

 Is this service monetized?
 Does it work for fees?
 If so, how are those fees computed and levied?

+### Abandoned Session

+There is no way to firmly distinguish between a client that has been offline for a while and a client that has forever gone away.
+This service maintains data -- sometimes significant amounts of data -- on behalf of its clients.
+There must be some policy (configurable) that prunes clients assumed to have abanonded their sessions.
+Policy factors may include the time since last contact and the amount of data and/or filter processing consumed by the client in its absence.

 ## Neighbors & API Dependencies